mayan-edms/Mayan-EDMS/docs/topics/roadmap.rst

     - Add events for document signing app (uploaded detached signateure, signed document, deleted signature)
     - A configurable conversion process.
 Being able to invoke different binaries for file conversion, as opposed to the current libreoffice only solution.
     - A tool in the admin interface to mass (re)convert the files (basically the page count function, but then applied on all documents).
+    - Find solution so that documents in watched folders are not processed until they are ready.
+Use case scanning directly to scanned folders.